Disclaimer: This post may contain affiliate links. Read the full disclaimer here.

 You might think that choosing a fruit tree relies on its name only.
-However, it is crucial to understand that a pear tree that grows well in the north might not be the right one for the south since each region has the environmental factor that makes it adequate for a tree to survive.
+However, it is crucial to understand that a pear tree that grows well in the north might not be the right one for the south since each region has an environmental factor that makes it adequate for a tree to survive.

 1- Soil requirements

 - Soil Type: Central Texas soil is mostly clay and lies on limestone, which may be challenging for a tree to grow well.
 Your best bet is to plant them in raised beds.
 A typical fruit tree needs two to three feet of good soil to thrive.

 - Soil pH: Many fruit-producing trees and shrubs require acidic soil to produce.
 Central Texas soil is mainly alkaline, so make sure you choose trees that do not need acidic soil.

 - Poor soil: Austin soil’s high pH and phosphorous content prevent trees from getting adequate nutrients.
 You will have to provide supplemental feeding regularly.

 2- Chill Hours

 Chill hours are the number of hours a tree gets where temperatures range between 45F and 32F.
 During this time, the tree goes dormant with the help of growth-inhibiting hormones.
 The latter needs a certain period of low temperatures to break down to allow new buds to appear.

 Each fruit tree variety has its chill hour index.
 Some need up to 1000 of cold while others only require 200.
 Central Texas is in the 600 hours range.
 Planting trees in a region with the wrong chilling hour number will result in low production, low fruit quality, and risk of freeze damage.
 Texas A&M put together valuable information and tools to determine the correct chill hour for your area.
 Check it out over here.

 4- Disease resistance

 Many diseases affect different fruit trees, and finding yourself battling one is no fun.
 Viruses, fungi, and root rot are the leading cause of diseases.

 Common diseases in Travis county are: